 Environmental protection and sustainable development between Italy and China

 “China is now the world’s foremost investor in clean technology.
-Italy cannot afford to miss the opportunity to present our best practice to company directors and researchers”, Professor Giuliano Noci of Politecnico di Milano
+Italy cannot afford to miss the opportunity to present our best practice to company directors and researchers”, Professor Giuliano Noci, Politecnico di Milano

 Culture & Human Capital